enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 What are one and two sample t-test for 2nd Level?

 How do we get the mean of the betas?
 	We get the mean by minimizing the error (the residuals).
-Because its
+Because it will give the smallest difference from the mean x-xhat, which is as close at the mean as it can get-